shakes76/PatternAnalysis-2024/recognition/GFNet_Alzheimer_Classification_47443433/README.md

 The high count of true positives in both NC and AD classes shows that the model is effective at identifying both categories.
 The model’s total accuracy, based on the matrix, further exemplifies the **accuracy being at ~81.42%.**

-Although balanced, the false positive and false negative counts suggest minor overlaps in features between NC and AD cases, which could be addressed by further tuning.
-Additional training data augmentation or adjusting hyperparameters, like reducing the learning rate or introducing dropout layers, may also help alleviate overfitting, as the model currently shows signs of memorising training data rather than generalising well to unseen data.
-Finally, exploring an ensemble approach that combines multiple transformer-based architectures may enhance robustness, leveraging the strengths of each model to improve classification consistency between NC and AD classes.
+The model demonstrates strong performance with balanced results.
+However, the false positive and false negative counts indicate subtle overlaps in features between NC and AD cases.
+These could be addressed by incorporating additional training data augmentation techniques or fine-tuning hyperparameters, such as optimising the learning rate or adding dropout layers, to further refine classification accuracy.
+Additionally, exploring ensemble methods that combine DeiT Small with other architectures could enhance overall robustness, leveraging complementary strengths to improve classification consistency, particularly in more challenging cases.

 ---